-CO_2 displaces oxygen.
-Persons exposed to high concentrations of CO_2 will experience tremors, followed by loss of consciousness and death.
-It is very important to prevent CO_2 leaks, especially in small unventilated areas.
-If a CO_2 leak occurs ventilate the area before fixing the leak.
+CO2 displaces oxygen.
+Persons exposed to high concentrations of CO2 will experience tremors, followed by loss of consciousness and death.
+It is very important to prevent CO2 leaks, especially in small unventilated areas.
+If a CO2 leak occurs ventilate the area before fixing the leak.

-NOTE: There are two CO2 delivery systems available:
+NOTE: There are two CO2 delivery systems available: High Pressure Cylinder; Low Pressure Bulk System.

-• High pressure Cylinder requires a Primary Regulator with a minimum inlet pressure of 500 psi.
+High pressure Cylinder requires a primary regulator with a minimum inlet pressure of 500 psi.
+Low Pressure Bulk System requires a secondary regulator with a maximum inlet pressure of 200 psi.

-• Low Pressure Bulk System requires a Secondary Regulator with a Maximum inlet pressure of 200 psi.
+NOTE: CO2 connections require 3/8" I.D. tubing.
+All hoses must reach the back of the unit plus an adequate amount of extra tubing to allow the unit to be pulled out for servicing.

-- NOTE: CO2 connections require 3/8" I.D. tubing.
-All hoses must reach the back of the unit plus an adequate amount of extra tubing to allow the unit to be pulled out for servicing. - NOTE: Two secondary regulators are required after the CO_2 supply.
-The dedicated secondary regulator adjusted to 75 +/- 1 psig to supply the unit.
-It is highly recommended that this be within 10 ft. of the unit and that the CO_2 source is not shared.
+NOTE: Use a dedicated secondary regulator adjusted to 75 ±1 psig to supply the unit.